svalade/svalade.github.io_source/content/lectures/cv4gs/index.md

 ---
-title: "Computer Vision for Geosciences: from classical methods to modern approaches using Deep Learning."
+title: "Computer Vision for Geosciences: from classical methods to modern approaches using Deep Learning"
 subtitle: CV4GS
 summary: This class is a general introduction to computer vision methods relevant in geoscience.
 It teaches classical computer vision methods and machine learning based techniques.
 It was taught at UNAM in 2021.
 authors: